Pathos0925/FrozenNorth/README.md

 - Move it to your TheIsle install directory at: {Your steam library folder}\steamapps\common\The Isle\TheIsle\Content\Paks
 - For most people it will be at: C:\Program Files (x86)\Steam\steamapps\common\The Isle\TheIsle\Content\Paks
 - It should appear next to a file named "TheIsle-WindowsNoEditor.pak"

+## To run on your own server

+- Move the pak file to: The Isle Dedicated Server\TheIsle\Content\Paks
+- It should appear next to a file named "TheIsle-WindowsServer.pak"

+- Use the command:  /Game/Mods/FrozenNorth/FrozenNorth?